Little-Shop-of-Chaos/.github/profile/README.md

 ## :globe_with_meridians: Website

-You can check on all projects on our website: coming soon :eyes:
+You can check out all of our projects on our website: [littleshopofchaos.dev](https://littleshopofchaos.dev/)

 ## :hammer_and_wrench: Tech we work with